Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/www/Lucy.md

 As a proof of concept, I implemented a periodic wakeup system where the mcu wakes itself up every 10 seconds with an timed interrupt, set by the **standbyConfig()** function, explained in the Curious Scientist blog on using Low Power Modes with the CH32V003 microcontroller family.
 This means that the mcu periodically wakes up, checks the battery voltage, and goes back to sleep if it has not risen above 3.2V.
 This reduces power used by the mcu and can be further improved by increasing the period of time that the mcu is switched off.
 However, this comes with the tradeoff that there is no user input available to wake the mcu, so once it is asleep the user has to wait until it wakes up if they want to use the light.
 This is quite impractical so I think the best solution moving forwards is to add another button to the board, so the mcu can remain asleep until woken by the user pressing the button.

-#### Inactivity sends mcu to sleep
+### Inactivity sends MCU to sleep

-I implemented some code that sends the mcu to sleep if the LED mode is 0 for over 2 minutes, signalling the light is not in use.
+I implemented some code that sends the MCU to sleep if the LED mode is 0 for over 2 minutes, signalling the light is not in use.
 The variable **modetracker** counts up every time the main loop runs whilst the LED mode is zero.
 If **modetracker** reaches 4000 (this takes around 2 minutes), the mcu goes into sleep mode to conserve battery when it is not being used.
+This is more of a proof of concept: it should only really be included if there is a second push button added so that the MCU can be woken up using a button interrupt.

+### Solar Detection
+When the ADC value increases above a certain threshold (0.27) the LEDmode is set to zero, because the user is not expected to require the light when sunlight is detected.
+This feature can be overridden by pressing the button using the **overwrite_solar** variable, which is set to 1 when the button is pressed to increase the LED brightness above zero.
+The variable **overwrite_solar** is set back to zero when the LED mode returns to zero.